kaihulme/computer-vision/README.md

 # computer-vision

-Computer vision using C++ and the OpenCV library.
+Implementation of traditional computer vision techniques using C++ and the OpenCV library.

 ## requirements
 - Requires OpenCV and make.